 - with meringue – just imagine a gigantic Pavlova piled high with cream and these fruits then drizzled with that blushing vanilla syrup right before serving

-- sandwiched between layers of Victoria Sponge Cake.
+- sandwiched between layers of chocolate sponge cake.
 Lashings of whipped cream compulsory

-- crowning your weekend brunch of thick, fluffy American pancakes. or neatly folded into our British flatties
+- crowning your weekend brunch of thick, fluffy American-style almond pancakes or neatly folded into English-style thin pancakes.

 That should give you a few decadent ideas to ponder over.
 I think I’m leaning towards the giant Pavlova this weekend.
 How about you?